IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 6. Password: Choose a password.
 Whatever you want, just remember it.
 This is the password you will use to log into the Cloudman instance
 7. Instance Type: Choose Medium (2 vcpu / 8GB RAM) CPU/RAM size.
 8. Expand 'Show Advanced Startup Options
-9. Image: GVL-2.09 (November 16, 2013) (ami-00001303)
+9. Image: Alveo 1.00 (ami-00003389)
-10. Press 'Start an Instance'
-11. Wait for launcher to finish booting up the machine and take note of the IP address it creates

-**Start a Galaxy instance**

-1. Using the IP address obtained previously go to <IP address>/cloud
-2. Log in to Cloudman using username ‘ubuntu’ and the password you chose on the launch page.
-You are now taken to the Cloudman Admin Console page
-3. Cloudman will ask which type of cluster you want to start.
+10. Cloudman will ask which type of cluster you want to start.
 Select ‘Galaxy Cluster’ and ‘Transient Storage’
-4. Press “Choose Platform Type’
+11. Press 'Start an Instance'
+12. Wait for launcher to finish booting up the machine and take note of the IP address it creates

 ####Configure Galaxy Instance